x

 "There were schools that did not follow the rules," she said.
 "What I'm disappointed in is that it's taking so long to make it happen."

-The district unveiled a series of improvements after WCNC Charlotte found CMS did not consistently protect taxpayers' investment.
+The district unveiled a series of improvements after WCNC Charlotte found CMS did not consistently protect taxpayers' investments.
 At the time, records identified more than 10,000 Chromebooks, iPads and hotspots considered lost or stolen.

 "It would make me feel very disappointed that the value in what we're doing has not been maybe acknowledged or maybe overlooked," she said.